Montenegro Itinerary for 3 Days

 Montenegro is a beautiful European country that is located along the Adriatic Sea.
 The country is not as famous as other European cities but is an up and coming travel destination due to its stunning sites and attractions.
 Montenegro is full of historical buildings, medieval architecture and towering jagged mountain ranges.
 It truly is a country like no other with something new and exciting to discover around every corner.

 Three days in Montenegro is just enough time to explore the main cities and some of the best beaches in Montenegro.
 Luckily Montenegro is a tiny country, and it takes only 4 hours to drive along the whole coast.
-Therefore, traveling to many towns and seeing various different places is quite easy.
+Therefore, choosing the best places to visit in Montenegro and travelling to many towns is quite easy.

-Moreover, Montenegro has something for every type of traveler.
+Moreover, Montenegro has something for every type of traveller.
 Whether you are looking for adventure, relaxing, history, or anything else, you name it there’s a place in Montenegro for you.

 This 3-day Montenegro itinerary will show you everything from the old town of Kotor to all the amazing bays and beach towns in Montenegro to give you a taste of all the things this country has to offer.
 Be prepared to be amazed and wowed by this stunning country.

 - 1 What to know about Montenegro